 Fundamental to this approach is the need to develop children's language and vocabulary.
 "What children can not explain; they can not use" (Yeap Ban Har).
 It is absolutely essential that within every lesson children are given opportunities to explain their mathematics.
 Children are encouraged to answer in full sentences, and teachers insist that children mirror the language they hear adults using.
 Adults should mirror back alternative words for the same meaning to enrich our children's range of vocabulary, for example if a child says '3 times 5 is 15,' the teacher might respond with, 'Yes, the product of 3 and 5 is 15' or '3 multiplied by 5 equals 15.'

 Children need varied and frequent practice in order to be fluent.
 If children are not fluent, then when they are solving more complex problems the working memory is taken up by calculating basic facts, and children have less working memory to focus on solving the actual problem.
 To this end, our children have additional basic skills sessions in KS1 and KS2 outside of the mathematics lesson.
-Short-burst fluency sessions take place in all year groups, where children have the opportunity to apply addition, subtraction, multiplication and division facts to respond and reflect on recent learning, as well as objectives covered in previous months and years.
-In Upper Key Stage 2, pupils also use these sessions to explore reasoning and problem-solving questions in detail.
+We use Big Maths 'CLIC' to plan for this as it has a sequential progression for teaching addition, subtraction, multiplication and division facts which complements the skills needed to achieve end of year expectations.